 - People at high risk of severe disease should seek treatment right away.
 The CDC's locator can help you find Test to Treat sites — which offer tests, medical visits and medications at once — as well as places to fill a prescription.
 The National Institutes of Health prefers the antiviral pill Paxlovid to treat mild to moderate Covid, although Test to Treat sites also offer Lagevrio, another FDA-authorized pill.
 Either must be taken within the first five days of symptoms.

 - Go to the hospital if you develop severe symptoms, including trouble breathing, persistent pain or pressure in the chest, or pale, gray or blue skin, lips or nail beds.

 - You can end isolation five full days after your first positive test if you have no symptoms or if your symptoms are clearing up and you are fever-free for 24 hours without taking medication.
 (If you were asymptomatic, consider the day you were tested to be day zero.
 If you had symptoms, day zero is the day your symptoms started.)
 Prolonged loss of taste or smell should not prevent you from ending isolation, since those symptoms can last weeks or months.

 - If you still have a fever or your symptoms have not improved after five days, keep isolating until they improve.

-- If you continue to test positive beyond day 10, do not end isolation until you have two sequential negative tests taken at least 48 hours apart.
-PCR tests are not useful for testing out of isolation.
+- If you continue to test positive beyond day 10, you should continue to wear a mask until you have two sequential negative tests taken at least 48 hours apart.

-- Isolate through day 10 if you have a weakened immune system, were hospitalized or have moderate illness symptoms such as shortness of breath.
-People with severe illness should consult their doctor before ending isolation.
+- Isolate through day 10 if you had moderate illness symptoms such as shortness of breath.
+People who were hospitalized should consult their doctor before ending isolation.

-- If your symptoms worsen after you end isolation, restart your isolation at day zero.
+- If your symptoms recur or worsen after you end isolation, restart your isolation at day zero.